I was drinking at least a bottle of vodka a day to deal with my depression and anxiety and it was killing me.

-This stabilises and sobers up the patient, so they are stable enough to receive the next steps of treatment.
+This stabilises and sobers up the patient so they are stable enough to receive the following treatment steps.

 Going to rehab was the best decision I made for myself.
 I have been sober for 2 years now, and my mental health is better than it has been in a long, long time! – Keri

-You may be feeling like nobody wants to help you, but trust us when we say that there are so many services and people who want to support you in your recovery.
+You may feel like nobody wants to help you, but trust us when we say there are so many services and people who want to support you in your recovery.